Work Environment

 They tend to enjoy clerical and most forms of office work, where they perform essential administrative duties.
 They often form the backbone of large and small organisations alike.
 They may enjoy being in charge of office filing systems, and using computers and other office equipment to keep things running smoothly.
 They usually like routine work hours and prefer comfortable indoor workplaces.

-Entry - Trading Analyst - Transfer Agency
+Entry / Progression - Trading Analyst - Transfer Agency

 The Transfer Analyst agent role requires significant knowledge and experience.
-Many Investment analysts' start their careers as customer service staff and then progress.
+Many investment analysts start their careers as customer service staff and then progress.

 The most relevant degree subjects include business, management and marketing.
 Likewise, an engineering mindset.
 Although a degree may sometimes be required, experience and track record are often as important to an employer.